Meet the Staff

 Olivia Sánchez

-Education: B.S. in Business Management National-Louis University and M.A. in Leadership in Higher Education in the Engaging Latinx Communities for Education (ENLACE) program at Northeastern Illinois University (NEIU) (expected 2025)
+Education: B.S. in Business Management National-Louis University and M.A. in Leadership in Higher Education in the Engaging Latinx Communities for Education (ENLACE) program at Northeastern Illinois University (NEIU)

 Olivia is a first-generation college student with a Bachelor of Science in Business Management from National-Louis University and is pursuing a Master of Arts in Leadership in Higher Education through the ENLACE program at Northeastern Illinois University (NEIU).
-She began her journey with ISAC in December 2019 as a Parent Outreach Coordinator and has since moved to the Professional Development team.
+She began her journey with ISAC in December 2019 as a Parent Outreach Coordinator and has since moved to the Training and Development team.
 Olivia has a diverse professional background, with experience in nonprofit, healthcare, and workforce development sectors, focusing on predominantly monolingual Spanish speaking communities in the Chicago area and collar counties.
 Originally from Mexico and raised in Little Village, Chicago, she is a mother of two.
 In her free time, Olivia enjoys spending time with her kids, reading, and playing with her Black Mouth Cur/Boxer mix rescue dog, Riley.

 Salma Uribe

-Professional Development Specialist
+Training & Development Specialist

 Salma is a first-generation college graduate with a bachelor’s in social work from Concordia University Chicago.
 In 2023, she joined the ISACorps and started working with the Triton Community College district, helping students figure out how to succeed in college.
-She joined the Professional Development Team in the Fall of 2024.
+She joined the Training and Development Team in the Fall of 2024.

 Before ISAC, Salma worked with youth and adults experiencing homelessness.
 This was a rewarding experience since it gave her the opportunity to assist a lot of people through tough times.
 “But I wanted to do more—something that could help people not just survive but thrive.
 I wanted to see people succeed, and that’s what drives me in my work now.”